Please take your time, grab a cup of tea and biscuit (or two) and have a read through.

 Section 5: Your rights as a data subject

-If at any point you believe the information we process on you is incorrect, you may contact us at email@example.com and a dedicated member of our customer service team will be in touch to help you.
+We encourage you to rectify inaccurate data to ensure our records are up to date.
+If at any point you believe the information we process on you is incorrect, you may contact us at firstname.lastname@example.org and a dedicated member of our customer service team will be in touch to help you.

 Section 6: How long we keep your data for